almosr/preic/README.md

-While I was thinking about setting up a cross-compiler environment using [petcat](https://techtinkering.com/articles/tokenize-detokenize-commodore-basic-programs-using-petcat/) I realised how much programming experience involved since I typed in my first BASIC program into my good old Commodore 16.
+While I was thinking about setting up a cross-compiler environment using [petcat](https://techtinkering.com/articles/tokenize-detokenize-commodore-basic-programs-using-petcat/) I realised how much programming experience evolved since I typed in my first BASIC program into my good old Commodore 16.

 The first thing I missed was comments in the source code.
 Maybe I am just too old, but I need these little piece of hints about my own code otherwise it takes too long to understand what does it do when I come back to it after a week or so.
-That was easy to solve by simply doing a [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) on the sources before I fed it into `petcat` for producing the actual executable.
+That was easy to solve by simply doing a specific [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) run on the sources that filtered out all comments before I fed it into `petcat` to produce the actual executable.

-Then the more I used BASIC the more I grew annoyed by its limitations due to ancient design.
-Dealing with line numbers is a pain, variable names are limited to two characters, source code must be in one file and so on.
+Then the more I used BASIC the more I grew annoyed by its limitations due to its ancient design.
+Dealing with line numbers is a pain, variable names are limited to two characters, source code must be in one file, this list kept growing day by day.

 At the end I decided that I need a pre-processing tool that solves these issues by producing a BASIC-compliant source code out of more flexible input files.
 And that is how the idea of `preic` was born.